iaitp/2021-B/README.md

-# Tuningfork
+# Data HarPy

-Create a Jupiter extension that can auto tune a model to help save traing efforts
+Jupyter extension that analyses your data and shows you less computational expensive models (greener) to pick for your task